chrisbratt/bratt.co/posts/graze-com-css-framework.md

 ## The challenge

-In 2013 graze.com moved to a responsive website that used Bootstrap with custom overrides.
+In 2013 <a href="//graze.com">graze.com</a> moved to a responsive website that used Bootstrap with custom overrides.
 Since then additional styles had been regularly added without any formal process, sometimes for individual use.
 Within two years the framework had become bloated and style patterns across the website were inconsistent which resulted in a poor user experience.

 ## The goal